-- interval (SECS) creates an interval from a signed integer or real value SECS specifying the period in seconds. - interval_ns(NSECS) creates an interval from a signed integer value NSECS specifying the period in nanoseconds.
+- interval (SECS) creates an interval from a signed integer or real value SECS specifying the period in seconds. - interval\ns (NSECS) creates an interval from a signed integer value NSECS specifying the period in nanoseconds.

 '''

-nanoseconds () \to uint<64> Returns the time as an integer value representing nanoseconds since the UNIX epoch.
+nanoseconds () \rightarrow uint<64>

+Returns the time as an integer value representing nanoseconds since the UNIX epoch.

+seconds () \rightarrow real

 '''

-'''

-seconds () \rightarrow real

 Returns the time as a real value representing seconds since the UNIX epoch.

-'''